 Transit Red Hook subway station part of Cuomo’s proposal to revitalize Brooklyn neighborhood The governor will also call for the MTA to accelerate consideration of moving its Red Hook Terminal to Sunset Park’s South Brooklyn Marine Terminal.
 Gov. Andrew Cuomo sees a new subway station as a key facet in his proposed revitalization of Red Hook.
 Photo Credit: Charles Eckert By Vincent Barone firstname.lastname@example.org @vinbarone Updated January 2, 2018 6:34 PM Print Share fbShare Tweet gShare Email Gov. Andrew Cuomo will order the MTA to evaluate the construction of a new subway station in Red Hook as part of a neighborhood revitalization proposal in his State of the State address to be delivered Wednesday.
 The proposal also calls for the Port Authority to study the consolidation and relocation of its maritime operations from the Red Hook Container Terminal to the Sunset Park’s South Brooklyn Marine Terminal.
 “Brooklyn’s Red Hook neighborhood is full of untapped potential, and with this proposal, I am calling on the Port Authority to accelerate consideration of relocating its Red Hook maritime activities to free up this waterfront for more productive community use,” Cuomo said in a statement.
 “I am also calling on the MTA to take steps to improve transportation options to Red Hook, including studying the potential of a new subway line to connect Red Hook to Manhattan.”
 Cuomo’s idea for subway service to a notorious transit desert of Brooklyn would entail extending a line from lower Manhattan through a new underwater tunnel, according to a news release.
 More details weren’t immediately available.
 The proposal appears similar to one pitched by engineering firm AECOM last year, which called for a 1 train extension from the Rector Street station that would run to three new stations in Red Hook.
 Cuomo, though, is only requiring for the MTA to study building one new station in the neighborhood.
 “We are eager to study expanded transportation options to Red Hook in line with the Governor’s vision,” said MTA spokesman Jon Weinstein, in a statement.
 Cuomo’s idea comes as Mayor Bill de Blasio continues to tout his own vision to improve transportation in the area: the Brooklyn-Queens Connector, a waterfront streetcar proposal backed by real estate firms and advocates that would operate along a 16-mile route from Sunset Park to Astoria, Queens.
 In response to a possible new Red Hook line, a mayoral spokesman said, “We’re not yet to the detail phase of this so it’s too early to say.
 Our focus is on transportation and housing for a neighborhood that’s been left out of the city’s progress for too many years.
 We look forward to hearing a lot more before we decide whether or not it sufficiently meets those needs.”
 By Vincent Barone email@example.com @vinbarone Vin has been covering transportation at amNewYork since 2016.
 He first landed on the beat at his hometown newspaper, the Staten Island Advance, in 2014.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.